kmwtechnology/lucille/doc/site/content/en/docs/getting-started/why-lucille.md

 ## vs. Apache Spark

 Spark is the right tool when you have petabytes and a cluster with Spark already running.
-For the common case of enriching tens of millions of documents — which most search ingestion problems fall into — Spark's overhead is pure cost:
+For the common case of enriching tens of millions of documents — which most search ingestion problems fall into — Spark adds complexity that Lucille avoids.

-- Cluster management and job submission infrastructure
+Spark can run in local mode (single JVM, no cluster manager), which eliminates the cluster infrastructure cost.
+But even in local mode, Spark brings a heavier abstraction layer:

-- Serialization costs (Kryo or Java serialization between stages)
+- **Runtime overhead.** SparkSession initialization, partition management, task scheduling, and the RDD/DataFrame abstraction layer add startup and per-job overhead that a simple threaded pipeline does not have.
-- Shuffle overhead for operations that require data movement
+- **Serialization costs.** Spark serializes closures sent to executors and data during shuffle operations (joins, aggregations, repartitioning).
+For pure per-document map operations these costs are minimal, but any pipeline that requires cross-document logic or repartitioning pays a serialization tax (Kryo or Java serialization).
-- High per-document latency relative to in-process pipeline execution
+- **Operational complexity at scale.** Moving beyond local mode requires a cluster manager (YARN, Kubernetes, or Spark Standalone), job submission infrastructure, and tuning of executor memory, partitions, and parallelism.

-Lucille's threading model is simpler and per-document latency is lower.
-Scaling horizontally by adding Workers (each a JVM process consuming from a Kafka topic) is operationally straightforward and does not require a cluster manager.
+Lucille's threading model is simpler: a pipeline is a sequence of Stages executing in-process with no serialization between them.
+Scaling horizontally means adding Worker JVM processes consuming from a Kafka topic — no cluster manager, no partition tuning, no shuffle configuration.

-If your enrichment involves distributed joins across billions of records, or your source data is in a distributed file system at petabyte scale, Spark is probably the right tool.
-If your problem is enriching a bounded dataset and loading it into a search engine, Lucille will do it with less infrastructure and less complexity.
+If your enrichment involves distributed joins across billions of records, or your source data lives in a distributed file system at petabyte scale, Spark is probably the right tool.
+If your problem is enriching a bounded dataset and loading it into a search engine, Lucille will do it with less abstraction overhead and less operational complexity.

 ---